 Lesson No. 3: It’s All About Content

 Yes, if you’re a large company, the need to put out content is perhaps dwarfed by your ability to reach audiences through advertising.
 But most companies don’t have those kinds of ad budgets.
 And even large companies put millions of dollars into content production.
 If you think about the top YouTube brands, for example, they might produce 80 videos a month.
 80!
 That’s a lot of content just in video alone.
 For a small business, you may not reach that level.
 However, content is the one differentiator that can boost your visibility.
 And it’s cost-effective, as it typically only takes your time and effort.
 As we often say, content is the guerilla marketing of today.
 What types of content?
-You have so many options here but much will depend on the type of business you have (whether you’re the face of it) and other considerations.
-In this blog post, we provide an example of 6 types of small business content (6 approaches) – all of which elevate the brand.
+You have so many options here, but much will depend on the type of business you have (whether you’re the face of it) and other considerations.
+In this blog post, we provide an example of 6 types of business content (6 approaches) – all of which elevate the brand.

 Bottom line: To be a strong brand, you should consider becoming a content machine, promoting your content on YouTube, social networks, email, and even advertising to spread awareness of your authority in a chosen space.